-The service generates JPEG and PNG images, and optionally WebP.
+The service generates JPEG and PNG images, and optionally AVIF or WebP.
 It can save animations as GIF or animated WebP.

 The service can read JPEG, PNG, GIF (including animations), and WebP images.

 The service supports ICC color profiles in JPEG and PNG images.
-Metadata of PNG and WebP images is not preserved.
+JPEG metadata can be preserved.
+Metadata of other formats is discarded.

 Ideally, images sizes should match exactly the size they are displayed on the page.
 If the page contains thumbnails with markup such as

 <img width="200" …>, then images should be resized to